 As an interior designer, being able to show your previous work is one of the best ways to get new clients.

-Your portfolio will demonstrate your skills as an interior designer, show you style and can even set you apart from potential competitors.
+Your portfolio website will demonstrate your skills as an interior designer, show you style and can even set you apart from potential competitors.